Protecting Expressive Circuits with a Quantum Error Detection Code: Mirror Circuit Experiments

 In our experimental results we consider single instances of the random circuit families we describe.
 For a fixed number of layers, we generate one random circuit for the `with global rotations' case and another random circuit for the `without global rotations' version.
 The circuits generated at different numbers of layers are independent of each other.
 Here we give numerical evidence that these instances are typical instances of the random circuit families.

-At each depth we generate 100 instances of the two random circuit families and Fig.~\ref{fig:typicality-data} plots the distribution of the survival probabilities we observe as a box plot.
+At each depth we generate 100 instances of the two random circuit families and Supp.
+Fig.~\ref{fig:typicality-data} plots the distribution of the survival probabilities we observe as a box plot.
 Outliers are identified as points that lie more than 1.5 times the interquartile range above(below) the upper(lower) quartile.
 Each instance is numerically simulated using the simplified error model and statevector simulation method described previously under ``Numerical Simulations''.
 For each circuit we average over 100 statevector samples from the error model.

-The random instances that were used in experiments are indicated in Fig.~\ref{fig:typicality-data} with star icons.
+The random instances that we use in experiments are indicated in Supp.
+Fig.~\ref{fig:typicality-data} with star icons.
 These cases correspond to fixed seeds for random generators.
 We see that none of these instances correspond to outliers and they are spread above and below the median.